cosmos72/stmx/README.md

 Status
 ------

-STMX is being written by Massimiliano Ghilardi.
+As of March 2013, STMX is being written by Massimiliano Ghilardi.

 STMX is a rewrite of CL-STM, which has been developed by Hoan Ton-That for the Google Summer of Code 2006.